 - UW: In-state tuition is approximately $12,000 per year, while out-of-state tuition averages $40,000 per year.
 For more information, check out the Financial Aid section of the UW website.

-- WSU: In-state tuition is slightly lower, at around $11,700 per year, while out-of-state tuition is approximately $27,000 per year.
+- WSU: In-state tuition is $11,700 per year, while out-of-state tuition is approximately $27,000 per year.
 Exact numbers can be found under Tuition and Fees on the WSU website.

-UW and WSU are both Pac-12 Conference schools, meaning sports play a significant role in student life.
+UW and WSU are both Pac-12 Conference schools, so sports play a significant role in student life.
 The biggest athletic event of the year is the Apple Cup, the annual football showdown between the Huskies and Cougars.
-It’s no exaggeration to say that the claws come out on both sides in this all-out battle!

 UW has a longstanding football tradition, with games played in Husky Stadium, one of the most picturesque college football venues in the nation.
 WSU fans bring unparalleled enthusiasm to Martin Stadium, where the Cougar fight song and flag-waving traditions create an electric game-day atmosphere.